car0210/NewAir/README.md

 # Firebase Database

 As mentioned above, we have created a Realtime Database in Firebase.
-We have distributed the data in childs for every sensor and other parameters such as Mode (0 = Manual Mode, 1 = Automatic Mode), Speed (0 = Normal, 1 = Fast, 2 = Night) and Start (0 = OFF, 1 = ON).
+We have distributed the data into childs for every sensor and other parameters such as Mode (0 = Manual Mode, 1 = Automatic Mode), Speed (0 = Normal, 1 = Fast, 2 = Night) and Start (0 = OFF, 1 = ON).

 ![](images/Firebase.JPG)